pygame/pygame/docs/reST/c_api/rwobject.rst

    Return true if *rw* is a Python file-like object wrapper returned by :c:func:`pgRWops_FromObject` or :c:func:`pgRWops_FromFileObject`.

-.. c:function:: char* pgRWops_GetFileExtension(SDL_RWops *rw)
+.. c:function:: char* pgRWops_GetFileExtension(SDL_RWops *rw, char *namehint)

-   Return a string that contains the file extension of the original file loaded into the SDL_RWops object, or NULL if the SDL_RWops object comes from a file object.
+   Takes a pygame-created RWop.
+If the OPTIONAL (can be NULL) namehint argument is provided, the file extension is extracted from that and returned.
+   If the namehint is NULL and the RWop comes from a file (as opposed to a file object), the file extension of the original filename is returned.
+   If the RWop came from a file object and a namehint isn't provided, this will return NULL.

 .. c:function:: int pgRWops_ReleaseObject(SDL_RWops *context)